Threed90/Programing-basic-with-CPP/README.md

 # Programing-basic-with-CPP

-There are all tasks from Programing basic with C++ 2018
+There are all tasks from Programing basic with C++ from 2018.